ssddanbrown/inlets/ADOPTERS.md

 * [Banzai Cloud](https://banzaicloud.com/) - inlets is used in [kurun](https://github.com/banzaicloud/kurun) for [proxying services](https://banzaicloud.com/blog/kurun-port-forward/).

+* [Cloodot](https://beta.cloodot.com/) - We use inlets as a replacement for ngrok while developing with webhooks.
+This helps us develop integrations with facebook, twitter, whatsapp and google business.

 * [VSHN](https://vshn.ch) - VSHN uses inlets for connecting managed OpenShift clusters which are behind a firewall to the customer portal.
 Only the control plane of inlets is exposed to the internet, the customer portal connects